JozefJarosciak/AWS-Connect-Manager/README.md

 - AWS Credential File (.aws/credentials) - https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html
 - Session Manager plugin for the AWS CLI - https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html
 - WinSCP - https://winscp.net/eng/download.php
-- ConEmu (auto packaged in the Winndows download), if you want to use your own version, download here: https://conemu.github.io/
+- ConEmu (auto packaged in the Windows download), if you want to use your own version, download here: https://conemu.github.io/

 # WinSCP Prerequisite:
 Integration with WinSCP needs some work, it currently requires a manual setup of the new WinSCP connection in WinSCP, which must be configured as follows: